Do Go On - 360 - Alan Turing & The Enigma

 so that they could kind of work backwards from there.

-So they would purposefully like they'd force the Germans to talk
+they'd force the Germans to talk about a particular place

-about a particular place just so they could figure it out.
+just so they could figure it out.

 Very clever.

-Gordon Welchman, Hugh Alexander and Stuart Milner Barry
+Gordon Welchman, Hugh Alexander, and Stuart Milner Barry

 were getting frustrated.

-Building on the work of their Polish colleagues, they'd set up good working system for decrypting Enigma signals,
+they'd set up good working system for decrypting Enigma signals,

-but the limited staff and bombs meant they couldn't translate all the signals.
-They needed
+meant they couldn't translate all the signals.

-more resources.
-And with any military or government project, there are a million steps and a lot of
+there are a million steps and a lot of red tape

-small their need was compared with the vast expenditure of men and money by the forces
+They emphasized how small their need was compared with the vast expenditure of men and money by the forces

 and compared with the level of assistance they could offer to the forces.

-So they're like, hey, you know, like you're either going to lose
+So they're like, hey, you know, like you're either going to lose a whole bunch of soldiers

-we could probably save some of those lives.
+or you could give us a little bit of money, we could probably save some of those lives.

 As Andrew Hodges, biographer of Turing, later wrote,